Facts on Proposed State Tax on Drinking Water

 Local, public water agencies are committed to providing safe and reliable water and agree with the intent of the bill.
-ACWA maintains an oppose-unless-amended position on the bill for several reasons, including:
+ACWA maintains an oppose-unless-amended position on both bills for several reasons, including:

-- The state should not tax something that is essential to life, such as water and food.
+- The state should not tax or add charges to something that is essential to life, such as water and food.
 The public does not support the precedent of starting to tax resources that are essential to life.

 - The cost of living in California is already too high.
-Californians do not support a new tax on drinking water.
+Californians do not support a new tax or charge on drinking water.

-- A tax on drinking water would work against the goal of keeping water affordable for Californians.
+- A tax or charge on drinking water would work against the goal of keeping water affordable for Californians.